 Read more about SCC's Copyright Policy

 The library receives funding from the college to purchase or provide access to new materials, both print and electronic.
+We will be fiscally responsible by purchasing from MOBIUS, MOREnet, and NILRC consortia when possible.

 These resources may be supplemented by grants, gifts and purchases by other college departmental accounts.